M17-Project/M17_spec/docs/kiss_protocol.rst

 If a KISS **TX delay** :math:`T_d` greater than 0 is specified, the transmitter is keyed for :math:`T_d * 10 ms` with only a DC signal present.

-The value should be adjusted to the minimum required by the transmitter in order to transmit the bull preamble reliably.
+The :math:`T_d` value should be adjusted to the minimum required by the transmitter in order to transmit the full preamble reliably.

 Only a single 40ms preamble frame is ever sent.